Skip to content

 Every company must provide safety training for employees upon their arrival.
 This training aims to inform employees about the preventive measures to be applied and the actions to be taken in case of an accident.
 Safety training should notably cover topics such as movement within the company premises, work execution conditions, and the actions to take in case of an accident.
 For a long time, these training sessions took place in face-to-face settings, which were occasionally successful due to the presence of an engaging trainer, but often… they were long and boring.
 Indeed, the welcoming of new employees is a crucial moment during which a positive image of the company should be established in their minds to promote integration, trust, and safety.

-Indeed, an increasing number of companies are choosing to leverage Digital Learning to enhance the engagement of their new employees through comprehensive and engaging learning journeys based on e-learning modules or serious games.
+More and more companies are choosing to rely on Digital Learning to strengthen the commitment of their new employees through courses that are as complete as they are fun based on elearning modules or serious games.
 The main objectives pursued are primarily:

 • Instill a corporate culture and strengthen commitment